devilcoders/tachyons-for-js/README.md

 ## v0.3.0 Breaking API change

-Object properties chaining API is not replaced with functional API for speed.
+Object properties chaining API is now replaced with functional API for speed.
-Now we export function that accepts a string of tachyons classes and returns an Object with styles for those classes.
+Now we export a function that accepts a string of tachyons classes and returns an Object with styles for those classes.

 ```js